 The renal pelvis and the ureter are lined with specific types of cells called transitional cells.
 These cells are able to bend and stretch without breaking apart.
-When cancer develops in the renal pelvis or ureter, it begins in the transitional cells.
+Cancer that begins in the transitional cells is the most common type of cancer that develops in the renal pelvis and ureter.

-In many instances, transitional cell cancer metastasizes.
+In some cases, transitional cell cancer metastasizes.
 Metastasis occurs when cancer from one organ or part of the body spreads to another organ or part of the body.

-In the early stages of the disease, malignant cancer of the ureter has no symptoms.
-However, as the tumor grows, certain symptoms may appear.
+In the early stages of the disease, cancer of the ureter may not have symptoms.
+However, as the cancer grows, symptoms may appear.
 These include:

 - blood in the urine